cr4n/entry_point/README.md

 cd entry_point
 ```

-2. Set up the environment variables in an `.env` followings `env.sample` guidelines:
+2. Set up the environment variables in an `.env` file following `env.sample` guidelines:
    - `ALCHEMY_URL`: Alchemy URL for querying blockchain data
    - `ENTRY_POINT_ADDRESS`: Ethereum address to pull events from
    - Leave the rest as it comes